I’m a tech writer and these are the best laptop deals for Amazon Prime Day 2025

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-I’m a tech writer and these are the best laptop deals for Amazon Prime Day 2025
+The best laptop deals for Amazon Prime Day 2025, selected by a tech expert

 I’m rounding up the best deals on top-reviewed laptops from Apple, Lenovo, Asus and more

-Amazon’s massive summer sale is officially back.
-Prime Day runs from today (8 July) until 11 July, and if you’re looking to upgrade your tech, it’s one of the best times of the year to find a great deal on your next laptop.
+The Amazon Prime Day sale is flying by, but don’t panic, the event will be running until 11 July, so you’ve still got time to grab a bargain.
+If you’re looking to upgrade your tech, it’s one of the best times of the year to find a great deal on your next laptop.

-Rummaging through the discounts to find a genuine bargain can be daunting.
-Our team of tech experts and I are on hand throughout the sale, tracking prices and filtering out the duds to bring you only the very best Prime Day laptop deals.
-I’ve personally tested the top models from brands like Dell, Lenovo, Apple and Asus, so I know which deals are worth your money.
+It’s no mean feat filtering out genuinely impressive deals from the duds, though, which is where The Independent’s crack team of deal hunters and I come in.
+Throughout the sale, we’ve been checking (and re-checking) Amazon for the best deals, and we always try to track prices to ensure the best Prime Day laptop deals are as good as they first seem.

+As The Independent’s tech writer, I’ve personally tried a lot of laptops, so I know which brands and, more specifically, which models are worth your money.
+So far, some of the deals to come onto my radar include a £100 saving on the Asus Zenbook 14 OLED, one of the best laptops I’ve ever used (now £849, Amazon.co.uk), and a rare 15 per cent discount on the MacBook Air (now £849, Amazon.co.uk).

 Whether your trusty old workhorse is finally giving up the ghost, or you’re a student looking for a new device ahead of the university term, Prime Day is your chance to save hundreds of pounds.
 Keep scrolling for the best laptop deals as they happen.